-The 462,800 hectare property had a reserve price of $7 million.
+The 462,800 hectare property had a $7m reserve.

 “As such a tangible opportunity exists for future development resulting in expansion of the current grazing operation”.

 In the end, it was acquired by Angus and Kimberley McKay, who own the neighbouring Umbearra Station.

 Idracowra was offered on a walk-in-walk-out basis, with all plant, equipment and livestock.

 Various landscapes, including sand hills, open grass plains, Spinifex ridges and areas of Bluebush and low edible Mulga, form part of the enormous holding.

 The northern part crosses the Finke River for 90 kms.